masastack/MASA.Framework/src/Configuration/Masa.Contrib.Configuration.ConfigurationApi.Dcc/README.md

   },
   "AppId": "Replace-With-Your-AppId",
   "Environment": "Development",
-  "ConfigObjects": [ "Redis" ], //The name of the object to be mounted, the Redis configuration will be mounted here under the ConfigurationAPI:<Replace-With-Your-AppId> node
+  "ConfigObjects": [ "Redis" ], //The name of the object to be mounted, the Redis configuration will be mounted here under the ConfigurationApi:<Replace-With-Your-AppId> node
   "Secret": "", //Dcc App key
   "Cluster": "Default"
 }